-Self storage is multibillion dollar industry in the U.S. Millions of Americans keep property in some sort of storage unit, either temporarily or long-term.
-In fact, 1 out of every 10 Americans rents offsite storage—the fastest growing segment of the commercial real estate industry over the past few decades.
+Self storage is multibillion dollar industry in the US.
+Millions of Americans keep property in some sort of storage unit, either temporarily or long-term.
+In fact, 1 out of every 10 Americans rents off-site storage—it's the fastest-growing segment of the commercial real estate industry over the past few decades.

 Most demand for storage units is for temporary reasons.
 When people move, divorce, experience a death in the family or are displaced by a natural disaster, storage units help keep their belongings safe while they find long-term placement.

 Unfortunately, these units are not immune to disaster themselves.
 That’s why it’s important to secure your property with storage unit insurance.